 ¾ cup chopped carrots (about 2 small carrots)

-1 cup fresh corn, cut off cob (about one ear), (can substitute frozen and thawed or 8 oz. no salt added canned)
+1 cup fresh corn, cut off cob (about one ear), or 1 (8 oz.) can no salt added corn

 ½ cup celery (about 2 stalks), chopped

 ½ cup low-sodium chicken broth